IIIF/cookbook-recipes/recipe/0139-geo-annotation/expanded/index.md

 ### Use Case
 A correspondence between friends in Paris was discovered.
 There is the desire to link all mentions of 'Paris' to Paris, France.

+### Implementation Abstract
+An example of a Canvas that has a transcription where the word 'Paris' is goecoded to Paris, France.
+The transcription could be a resource of its own, but in IIIF the most abundant use case is that the transcription is a supplement to some canvas with an image the transcription was derived from.
+It is imagined this Canvas is part of some Manifest that aggregates many of the letters between these individuals.

 ### Implementation Notes
 * `geocode` was used as the motivation throughout.
 The IIIF-Maps group is working on proper motivation extensions for the various kinds of assertions that could be made.
 The three main categories are `geocode`, `georeference` and `co-locate`.
 * GeoJSON `properties` is a very generic field and [can be nearly anything](https://tools.ietf.org/html/rfc7946#section-3.2).
 If, for example, the targeted resource has a `label` and the `properties` field contains a `label`, the consuming interface must make a choice on which to preference for presentation purposes.
 This community should establish conventions to inject, override or extend resource properties.